 Looking back on my life as a young girl in the 70s, I had lots of dreams.
 Things were changing in terms of roles for women, and even as a child I could feel it.
 Still, one of my big dreams was a traditional one: being a mother.
 But somehow, when I imagined being a mom, I didn’t imagine the part where they’re grown and call a different door home.
 I also didn’t consider the fact that this empty nest phase lasts far longer than the in-house one.

 So, when my babies moved from their bed-side bassinets into an XL twin in a dorm room, I started to feel an odd loss.
-I started to mourn my dream.
+Surprisingly to me, I started to mourn my dream.
 I thought I had lost my purpose.

 In my first few years of empty nesting, I’ve discovered four cornerstones to finding meaning after raising children.
 I just wish I’d known about them before our bedrooms emptied out.